Symmes Township Fire Department Achieves ISO 1 Classification

 Township Administrator Kim Lapensee stated, “Building strong relationships with our neighbors along with our township’s strong efforts to manage with strategic planning while maintaining fiscal reasonability to the taxpayers shows how grassroots township government can and does work for the people.”

 This first appeared in the 2021 March/April issue of the Ohio Township News magazine.
-Contact Sarah at firstname.lastname@example.org or Symmes Township with any questions.
+Contact the OTA at firstname.lastname@example.org or Symmes Township with any questions.